I’ve earned over a million dollars from creating and launching online courses.

 6. Your Affiliates Aren’t Going To Sell Your Course For You – That’s Your Job

 Getting affiliates on board for your online product launch is great, but it’s not going to guarantee the success of your online course.
 In my experience, only 20% of affiliates really promote well.
-Even if you’ve got big names or someone with a large audience, they’re not responsible for selling your ecourse… that’s your job.
+Even if you’ve got big names or someone with a large audience, they’re not responsible for selling your ecourse, because selling courses is your job.

 Yes, you can do your best to create amazing affiliate resources to make it easier for your partners to help promote, but remember: they’re also busy business owners with their own goals and projects.
 Don’t depend on them to reach your goals.

-7. Offering Payment Plans Will Impact How Many Sales You Make
+7. Offering Payment Plans Will Impact How Many Course Sales You Make

 Pricing your online course is one of the trickiest parts of launching.
 With an information product, you can really charge anywhere from $10 to $10,000, depending on the value it brings to your ideal customers.